The Key to Connecting in Virtual Meetings is (literally) in Your Hands

 The bottom line on connecting in virtual meetings is this: Don’t tie your hands behind your back.
 Leverage the power of oxytocin.
 The key is literally in your hands (and eyes!)

-This is just one of the tips that I include in my book, Look Me In The Eye Using Video to Build Relationships with Customers, Partners and Teams.
+This is just one of the tips that I include in my new book that won the Gold Medal Top Sales book of 2021, Look Me In The Eye Using Video to Build Relationships with Customers, Partners and Teams.
 Feel free to check it out if you’re looking for more tips on how to engage customers and drive more sales on video.Get your copy today on Amazon!